Function Calling

 ]

-How do Mistral models know about these functions and know which function to use?
-We provide both the user query and the tools specifications to Mistral models.
+How do models know about these functions and know which function to use?
+We provide both the user query and the tools specifications to models.
 The goal in this step is not for the Mistral model to run the function directly.
-It’s to 1) determine the appropriate function to use , 2) identify if there is any essential information missing for a function, and 3) generate necessary arguments for the chosen function.
+It’s to:

-to speficy how tools are used:
+Developers can use tool_choice to specify how tools are used:

 - "auto": default mode.
 Model decides if it uses the tool or not.